zhanruicai/zhanruicai.github.io/_pages/about.md

 Email: zhanruicai5 [at] gmail.com.

-If you are interested in becoming a research assistant or [Ph.D.](https://phd.hkubs.hku.hk//), please get in touch with me with your CV.
+If you are interested in becoming a research assistant or [Ph.D.](https://phd.hkubs.hku.hk//), please send a CV.